 Therefore, with a well-organized slide show they toured some southern states and collected clothing to give to the needy ones of Yucatan, Mexico.

-Their trip was successful, as one can imagine; when the tenderhearted Bahá’ís saw the pictures of naked and half-naked children and adults they loaded up a truck as full as could be managed, and took it to Yucatan.
+Their trip was successful, as one can imagine; when the tender-hearted Bahá’ís saw the pictures of naked and half-naked children and adults they loaded up a truck as full as could be managed, and took it to Yucatan.
 It was with great difficulty that they got through customs.

 It has been several years since Operation Clothes took place, yet the heartache and unhappiness even today still lingers on.